Your Guide to Selling a Business

-Selling a business is a big decision and can be stressful for many business owners.
-We take a look at the steps to selling a business, from the initial thoughts of ‘I want to sell my business’ right through to marketing, settlement and exiting.
-If you are nervous about selling your business, it's totally understandable, many business owners have never sold a business before.
+Selling a business is a big decision and can be stressful for many owners.
+We take a look at the 16 steps to selling a business, from the initial thoughts of ‘I want to sell a business’ right through to marketing, settlement and exiting.
+If you are nervous about selling a business, it's totally understandable, many owners have never sold before.

 For your ease, this guide is categorised into 3 parts and a total of 16 steps.

 PART ONE: Get Prepared When Selling a Business

 PART TWO: Advertising and Marketing

 PART THREE: Finalising and Selling a Business